UoB-SummerSchool/StartHere/README.md

 1. Compile and run all the [examples](https://github.com/UoB-SummerSchool/Programming-in-Java-Resources/tree/main/code_examples).
 2. Try modfiying the [examples](https://github.com/UoB-SummerSchool/Programming-in-Java-Resources/tree/main/code_examples) to understand how they work
 3. [Java programming puzzles](https://github.com/UoB-SummerSchool/Programming-in-Java-Questions/blob/main/README.md).
-Solutions may be found [here.](https://github.com/UoB-SummerSchool/JavaProblemsSolutions/tree/main)
+Solutions may be found (LATER) [here.](https://github.com/UoB-SummerSchool/JavaProblemsSolutions/tree/main)

 # Experienced Stream (for students with 3 months or more of programming experience)